-Report the Fall 2021 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
-In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level

-• Do not count undergraduate or graduate student teaching assistants as faculty.
+Report the Fall 2022 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level • Do not count undergraduate or graduate student teaching assistants as faculty.

-Fall 2021 Student to Faculty ratio 13 to 1 (based on and 284 students).
+Fall 2022 Student to Faculty ratio 12 to 1 (based on 3340 students and 271 faculty).